Disabled workers enjoy the same anti-discrimination protection as other workers, but they have additional rights under the Equality Act 2010 (EA).

 If you think that you're suffering disability discrimination at work, you should talk to your employer and explain why you feel you are being discriminated against.
 If necessary, put your complaint in writing.
 An employee representative (such as a trade union official) may be able to help you.

 If this doesn't help, you may need to make a complaint using your employer's grievance procedure.
 If your employer doesn't have a grievance procedure, you should set out your complaint in a letter and hand it to your line manager.
 If your line manager is the problem, then hand your letter to your line manager's supervisor.
 Your employer should then arrange a grievance meeting with you.
 If the outcome of the meeting is unsatisfactory, you have the right to appeal to a manager who was not previously involved in your grievance.
-For more information, see our article on grievance procedures in.
+For more information, see our article onin England, Wales and Scotland.

 If you are unhappy with the outcome of your appeal, you may be able to take your claim to an Employment Tribunal.
 You should, however, take legal advice prior to proceeding.
 You'll need to do this within three months of the act of discrimination taking place.
 If the discrimination extends over a period, you must bring your claim within 3 months from the end of that period.